SabotMBT/Mod17ChalRegexGist/RegexTutorial.md

 ## Regex Components

+/^([a-z0-9_\.-]+)@([\da-z\.-]+)\.([a-z\.]{2,6})$/

+- Components breakdown.
+   - /^.....$/: the opening and closing slashes in JavaScript represent the Anchors.
+   - ([a-z0-9_\.-]+) is the first Grouping.
+Inside this grouping is a Character Set inside a Bracket Expression, telling the search to only search for specific characters. a-z and 0-9 are rangest, encompassing the alphabet and single digits respectively.
+In addition, it also searches for underscores, periods, and dashes.
+The "+" outside the brackets is a Quantifier that returns one or more characters before the next Grouping.
+   - @ is a Grouping of a single character.
+In this case, it searches for many characters, then finds @, before searching for another grouping of characters.
+   - ([\da-z\.-]+) is a Grouping with a Character Set inside it.
+This Set has the \d Class, which looks for any digit, an a-z range, includes "." and "-".
+The + tells it to look for one or more characters before the next Grouping.
+   - \.
+As previously discussed, this code tells the RegEx to look for a single period.
+   - ([a-z\.]{2,6}) Another Grouping, including a range of a-z and ".".
+Outside of the range, it includes a {n,m} Quantifier, telling it to look for a minimum of 2 and a maximum of 6 characters.

+For further information, refer to the specific classes below.

 ### Anchors
  - Anchors define the start and the end of a string.
     - ^: this character marks the beginning of the RegEx pattern.
 This pattern is case sensitive.
 However, in JavaScript, this is replaced by "/".